AllenJosh2304/Dynamic-Array-Implementation/README.md

 - ✅ Delete elements from a given position
 - ✅ Search for a value in the array
 - ✅ Get a value in the array
+- ✅ Update a value in the array
 - ✅ Display all elements
 - ✅ Interactive menu-driven interface via console